Abel-desu/Hello-Microverse-/README.md

 Inspiration
 etc
 memo License
-This project is MIT licensed.
+This project is microverse licensed.